COVID-19 Guidelines for Travel and Gathering

 Duration of gathering: Gatherings that last longer pose more risks than shorter gatherings.

-Number of people at gathering: Currently, Douglas County recommends people avoid gatherings of more than 50 people, but be sure to check local guidelines at your travel destination.
-Additionally, it is smart to determine the size of your gathering based on the ability to reduce or limit contact between attendees.
+Number of people at gathering: It is smart to determine the size of your gathering based on the ability to reduce or limit contact between attendees.

 Locations attendees are traveling from: Higher levels of COVID-19 cases and community spread in the gathering location, or where attendees are coming from, increase the risk of infection and spread among attendees.

 Behaviors of attendees prior to and during the gathering: Gatherings with attendees who are not adhering to social distancing (staying at least 6 feet apart), mask wearing, hand washing, and other prevention behaviors pose more risk than gatherings with attendees who are engaging in these preventative behaviors.
 Consider putting your own preventative measures in place

 Encourage attendees to look at their community levels of COVID-19 and assessing the risk before attending.

 People who should not attend in-person gatherings or celebrations

 People with or exposed to COVID-19